giangthai-0710/gefx-gion/README.md

 License
 =======
-This project is licensed under the APGL-3.0 License - see the [LICENSE](https://github.com/giangthai-0710/gefx-gion/blob/master/LICENSE) file for details
+This project is licensed under the APGL-3.0 License - see the [LICENSE](https://github.com/giangthai-0710/gefx-gion/blob/master/LICENSE) file for details.